Stuffed squash with lentils, cranberries and wild rice (a Midwestern twist)

 The little Gnocchi pieces (nudli)

 Place the potatoes with the skin on in a large pot.
-I like to put them onto a metal steamer with ‘feet’ so the vitamins and minerals don’t boil into the water and so they don’t soak up too much water.
-If the potatoes are too wet, they will need more flour and will be harder.
-(Please see picture above).
-Add cold water to the pot with a little salt and bring it to a boil, cook them with lid on for about 45-60 minutes or until potatoes are tender.
+Add cold water to the pot, bring the water to boil.
+Turn heat down and continue cooking on medium low heat covered for about 45 – 60 minutes or until potatoes are tender.
 Peel them while they are still hot but you can handle.
+Mash the potatoes while they are warm.
+I like to place the potatoes onto a metal steamer with ‘feet’ so the vitamins and minerals don’t boil into the water and so they don’t soak up too much water.
+If the potatoes are too wet, the dough will need more flour and will be harder.
+(Please see picture below).

 Puree the potatoes while they are still warm, I was able to do it as soon as the peels were taken off.
 I used a potato ricer.
 I put the potatoes through the larger holes of the ricer, then the smaller ones.
 It is worth investing in a potato ricer if you want a nice and soft dough.
 I also read that smaller holes on a cheese grader could work- if you don’t have a ricer.

 Let the dough cool completely.
 Mix in the flour, salt, egg, 1 Tbsp of butter, potatoes and start kneading the dough to make a ball.
 Do not over do it.
 Make sure your potatoes are at room temperature.
 If they are warm they will take up too much flour.
-You can use the fridge for 5 minutes.
+You can use the fridge for 5 minutes if needed.

 Let the dough rest for 1 hour.